idos-network/idos-sdk-js/packages/issuer-sdk-js/README.md

 ```
 pnpm dev
 ```
-This will run a dev server with watch mode that will rebuild every time any of the source files are changed.
+This will start the compiler in watch mode that will rebuild every time any of the source files are changed.

 You can also create a production build by running the following command in the root folder of the SDK package:
 ```